gitter-badger/CyberBuyan2.00/README.md

 misinterpreted.
 Just try to imagine someone similair to him now dying from a hand of some old man monitoring his internet.
 Who is going to know about it who is going to care?
 Technology can save lives.
 Your kids can be next.
+Most probably you hear in the news that there are pedophiles out there and terrorists.
+Fear mongering by spin masters.
+Pedophiles get so low sentences that it looks like they are being let loose for puprose of spin masters having something to say to politicians.
+And terrorists are being financed trained and commanded by those who spread those fears.
+Do Russains spread that stuff?
+They simply send terrorists to hell.
+Rock not talk.

 I tweeted that Latin Herecy(colloquially known as "catholic church") is religion of genocide and that they celebrate war criminal as their saint.
 My tweet got deleted.